WHAT IS SHAPE YOUR LIFE?

 QUICK STATS OF OUR PROGRESS

 In the spring of 2017, Shape Your Life launched a fully redesigned 14-week boxing program and all coaches have taken a trauma and violence informed coaching workshop designed and led by Cathy van Ingen and Joanne Green.
-The trauma and violence informed coaching workshop is based on 13 yrs of supervising and running Shape Your Life, researching the effects of trauma and pathways to recovery.
+The trauma and violence informed coaching workshop is based on over 15 years of supervising and running Shape Your Life and researching the effects of trauma and pathways to recovery.

 For info on SYL trauma and violence informed workshops – please contact firstname.lastname@example.org